Please note, this post may contain affiliate links. Visit Devine Fairytale’s Disclosure Policy for more details.

 Elvis’s Parent’s Bedroom

 The bedroom that Elvis’s parents, Vernon and Gladys Presley, shared is a touching and personal space.
 Located on the main floor, this room is decorated in purple accents and period furnishings.
 It offers a glimpse into the personal life of Elvis, showing his deep bond with his parents.
-The room is a reminder of the family’s close-knit relationship, and it remains preserved just as it was during their time.

 The Dining Room